savasick/docker-homelab/README.md

 # <strong> Docker - Homelab </strong>

-Collection of the applications used in homelabs\
+Collection of the applications used in homelabs, with self-signed certificates\
-All in one compose.file
+All in one compose.file\
+look at .env file

 | Application | Description |